Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Introduction

-More precisely, in Section \ref{section:shock-polar}, we first formulate the physical problem of supersonic flow impinging onto the solid wedge as an initial-boundary value problem.
-By using the invariance under a self-similar scaling and the physical structure of the problem (see Fig.\ref{fig1_intro}), the initial-boundary value problem is reformulated as a free boundary problem for a pseudo-steady potential flow in a bounded domain in the self-similar coordinates $\xxi=(\xi_1,\xi_2)=\frac{\rx}{t}$ for $t>0$.
-Next, we introduce the notion of admissible solutions that we seek in this paper for all the admissible physical parameters $(\iu, u_0)\in \mathfrak{P}_{\rm weak}$, where $\iu$ represents the speed of the incoming supersonic flow, and $u_0$ represents the horizontal speed of downstream flow behind a steady weak shock which is uniquely determined by $\iu$ and the half-wedge angle $\theta_{\rm w}$.
-For simplicity, the density of incoming supersonic flow is normalized to be $1$.
+More precisely, in Chapter \ref{section:shock-polar}, we first formulate the physical problem of supersonic flow impinging upon the solid wedge as an initial-boundary value problem.
+By using the invariance under a self-similar scaling and the physical structure of the problem (see Fig. \ref{fig1_intro}), the initial-boundary value problem is reformulated as a boundary value problem in an unbounded domain (Problem \ref{problem-2}) and further as a free boundary problem (Problem \ref{fbp}) for a pseudo-steady potential flow in a bounded domain in the self-similar coordinates $\xxi=(\xi_1,\xi_2)=\frac{\rx}{t}$ for $t>0$.
+Next, we introduce the notion of admissible solutions that we seek in this monograph for all the admissible physical parameters $(\iu, u_0)\in \mathfrak{P}_{\rm weak}$, where $\iu$ represents the speed of the incoming supersonic flow and $u_0$ represents the horizontal speed of downstream flow behind a steady weak shock which is uniquely determined by $\iu$ and angle $\theta_{\rm w}$.
+For simplicity, the density of incoming supersonic flow is normalized to be $1$ without loss of generality.
 In \S 2.3, the existence of admissible solutions for all $(\iu, u_0)\in \mathfrak{P}_{\rm weak}$ is stated as one of the main theorems.